 Our curriculum has a purposeful Global theme throughout all that we do - educating and developing tolerant and reflective children to understand and prepare them for adult life in the world around them.
-We have been successfully awarded the wonderful accreditation of being a regional global learning expert centre and we will be delivering training to local schools throughout 2016/17.

 Curriculum overviews Autumn Term: